Comparison

 Is PushPilot cheaper than OneSignal?

-The entry paid tiers are nearly identical ($10/mo vs $9/mo).
-The difference is what's included.
-PushPilot's $10/mo plan includes AI content generation and AI image creation for every notification.
-OneSignal's $9/mo plan does not include any AI features and requires you to write all content manually.
+The headline prices are nearly identical: OneSignal's Grow plan is $9/month and PushPilot's Pro plan is $10/month.
+The substantive difference is what's included.
+PushPilot's $10/month plan includes AI content generation and AI image creation for every notification.
+OneSignal's $9/month plan does not include any AI features and requires you to write all notification copy manually.
+For solo developers without a dedicated copywriter, the $1/month difference is dwarfed by the time PushPilot saves.

 Does OneSignal work with Firebase?

-OneSignal can use FCM for delivery on Android, but it still requires you to install the OneSignal SDK in your app.
-The SDK is what handles the subscription management, device registration, and notification display logic.
-PushPilot skips all of that by integrating directly with FCM at the server level.
+Yes — OneSignal uses Firebase Cloud Messaging for delivery on Android and APNs on iOS, but it still requires installing the OneSignal SDK in your app.
+The SDK handles subscription management, device registration, and notification display logic.
+PushPilot skips the SDK requirement entirely by speaking to FCM (or OneSignal's own API) directly at the server level, so no app code changes are needed.

-What is the best OneSignal alternative for mobile apps?
+What is the best OneSignal alternative for mobile apps in 2026?

-PushPilot is the strongest alternative if your primary need is mobile push with AI automation and you want to avoid SDK installation.
-Firebase Cloud Messaging is the right choice if you want free delivery and are comfortable building your own campaign layer.
-CleverTap and Braze are enterprise alternatives with significantly higher costs.
+PushPilot is the strongest OneSignal alternative if your primary need is mobile push with AI automation and you want to avoid SDK installation.
+Firebase Cloud Messaging is the right alternative if you want free delivery and are comfortable building your own campaign tooling.
+CleverTap and Braze are enterprise-tier alternatives at significantly higher prices ($500/mo and $50K+/yr respectively) and target marketing teams rather than developers.

-As of April 2026, OneSignal does not offer AI-generated notification content.
+As of April 2026, OneSignal does not generate notification content with AI.
 You write every message yourself, either manually or through templates.
-PushPilot is currently the only push notification platform with built-in AI content and image generation.
+PushPilot is currently the only push notification platform with built-in AI content and image generation as a core, included-in-pricing feature.

-Can PushPilot handle the same volume as OneSignal?
+Can PushPilot handle the same notification volume as OneSignal?

-PushPilot routes all delivery through Firebase Cloud Messaging, which handles billions of notifications per day for apps worldwide.
-The delivery infrastructure is identical.
-PushPilot's plans are priced by daily notification count per project, not by subscriber volume.
+Yes.
+PushPilot routes delivery through Firebase Cloud Messaging or OneSignal — the same infrastructure that handles billions of notifications per day for apps worldwide.
+PushPilot's plans are priced by daily AI-generated notification count (per project), not by subscriber volume, so a single notification can fan out to unlimited devices.

 More Comparisons